Sample letter to request flexible working

 For the attention of [Line manager name]

-[Date] STATUTORY REQUEST FOR FLEXIBLE WORK
+[Date] STATUTORY REQUEST FOR FLEXIBLE WORKING

 OR

-My current working pattern is… (note – there is no requirement to explain your current working pattern but it is sensible to do so)
+My current working pattern is… (note – there is no requirement to explain your current working pattern but it is sensible to do so) You can include place, days, hours and times of your work.

-(2) how you think your new arrangement could work on daily basis.
+I think these effects could be dealt with by the following: (note- again this is no longer a requirement but it can be helpful to include this where possible).
+Where possible include here how you think your new arrangement could work on daily basis.
 If you can draw on examples of other people who do a similar job to you and how they have been able to do it flexibly you may want to refer to that too but you should be aware that the fact that an employer has previously accommodated a request may be the reason why they are unable to accommodate yours.
 Below are some examples you may want to consider depending on the nature of your request.)

 - [A job share partner… (note – consider whether it might be possible for you to agree allocation of work with another colleague so that you are the point of contact for each other when the other person is not there.
 This may not be appropriate in every case but might work if for instance you were to work 8am – 4pm and your colleague worked 9am – 5pm); you might want to offer to help train a job share partner and agree that a job share partner could contact you at home if required to clarify any issues.]